atk4/data/docs/hooks.rst

 hooks, only by altering $data.

 afterInsert will receive either $id of new record or null if model couldn't provide ID field.
-Also, afterInsert is actually called before :php:meth:`Model::reloadAfterSave` reloading is done.
+Also, afterInsert is actually called before reloading is done (when :php:attr:`Model::reloadAfterSave` is set).

 For some examples, see :ref:`soft_delete`